Ptrskay3/async-await/slides.md

 # Coroutines, green threads

 - TODO: This is a very hairy topic, and there're generators even... https://stackoverflow.com/a/31151932/11751294 & https://stackoverflow.com/a/553745/11751294
   Needs a better explanation, and maybe separate the two topic a bit.
 An example could be good, and this may be useful: https://dev.to/thibmaek/explain-coroutines-like-im-five-2d9
+  Also emphasize: you explicitly call suspend/resume, not like async await.

 - Basically functions, that can be suspended and resumed.